xlp0/PublishedVaults/StudyNotes/Literature/PKM/Workflow/XLP/XLP.md

 2. [[Fail Early Fail Safe]]
 3. [[Convergence]]
 4. [[Demonstration]]
 These four stages relates to the notion of [[Zettlekasten]] emphasize that all data elements should be filed into [[Fleeting|fleeting]] directory, that means any data that deemed to be useful can be shuffled into the [[Fleeting]] bin, and then, checked with knowledge content in the [[Literature]] directory, then, put into the [[Hub]] directory for convergence, and then, put into [[Permanent]] directory for public demonstration.
-Iterative organizing content in this four-stage structure helps reduce the complexity in the process of learning, and therefore, enable individuals and teams to synchronize their actions more quickly.
-The style of student-oriented learning process is compatible with Prof. [[Yohanes Surya|Yohanes Surya's]] [[GASing]].
+Iterative organizing content in this four-stage structure helps reduce the complexity in the process of learning, and therefore, enables individuals and teams to synchronize their actions more quickly.
+The style of the student-centric learning process is compatible with Prof. [[Yohanes Surya|Yohanes Surya's]] [[GASing]].